 Administrative Judge Alvin Yearwood granted the motion by Hanzlik’s attorney to vacate the conviction, dismiss the indictment and seal the case against Hanzlik, 59, in a hearing at the Bronx Hall of Justice on Tuesday, ordering her release from State prison.

-In the context of the announcement, “Ms. Hanzlik served 13 years in prison based on trial testimony that would not meet today’s threshold of credibility given the discovery of new information, which casts doubt on the integrity of her conviction, and we cannot stand by it.
+In the context of the announcement, Clark said, “Ms. Hanzlik served 13 years in prison based on trial testimony that would not meet today’s threshold of credibility given the discovery of new information, which casts doubt on the integrity of her conviction, and we cannot stand by it.
 I realize this causes pain and anguish for the victim’s family, but in the interest of justice, we are dismissing the indictment against Ms. Hanzlik.”

 After a trial in Bronx Supreme Court, Hanzlik and her co-defendant, Joseph Meldish, were convicted by a jury on March 9, 2011, of second-degree murder.
 Hanzlik was sentenced to 20 years to life in prison and Meldish to 25 years to life in prison for the March 21, 1999 fatal shooting of Joseph Brown in Frenchy’s Bar at 3392 East Tremon Avenue in the Throggs Neck section of The Bronx.